praneeth776/CSE15l-lab-reports/Lab_Report1.md

 > 4. You can use a relative path to a subdirectory(red in this example) to change the directory to a subdirectory. ```cd red```
 > 5. You can give no arguments to change the directory to home directory. ```cd```
 ![cd and pwd commands](S5.png)

+    In this example, the home directory is cs15lsp23nc (Path: /home/linux/ieng6/cs15lsp23/cs15lsp23nc)

 2. ls and cat commands